 Holistic Medicine: The Importance of Whole-Person Care

 You've probably heard the phrase "holistic medicine" before, but do you know what it means?
 In a nutshell, holistic care is care that takes every aspect of a person's health and well-being into consideration, not just a single symptom or illness.
-Here at Spine Pain Center in North Charleston, Mount Pleasant, Surfside Beach, Summerville, and North Myrtle Beach we practice holistic medicine by addressing the root causes of our patients' health problems instead of just treating their symptoms.
+Here at Spine Pain Center in North Charleston, Mt Pleasant, Surfside Beach, Summerville, North Myrtle Beach, and Irmo, Columbia we practice holistic medicine by addressing the root causes of our patients' health problems instead of just treating their symptoms.
 This common-sense approach has helped many people manage chronic health issues and improve their well-being.

 What Is Holistic Health Care?